d4hines/window-alm/src/desktop.alm.md

 ## Overview
 ### The Desktop Plane
-Finsemble exists on a desktop, a virtual unbounded Cartesian plane reﬂected on the X axis (such that the Y axis increases as you move “down”).
+Finsemble exists on a desktop, a virtual unbounded Cartesian plane reﬂected on the X axis (such that the Y axis increases as you move “down” the screen).
 The plane is divided into discrete pixels, which are the smallest unit of display.
 Since pixels are the only unit of measure in this book, it is the assumed unit for all integer values given unless otherwise speciﬁed.

 The origin of the plane is defined to be the top-left corner of the primary monitor.
 See [Monitors](./monitors.alm.md) for more detail.

 ### The Mouse
-The primary means by which a user interacts with the desktop user interaction is via the mouse, a pointer the user may move anywhere on the desktop.
+The primary means by which a user interacts with the desktop user is via the mouse, a pointer which may be moved around the desktop.

 Currently the mouse has no direct representation in the system - rather, clicks and moves are captured indirectly through other, higher-level actions.

 ## Sorts
+### Objects
 1. Axes

    The desktop has two axes, X, and Y.